 Alexander Anokhin: SQL Developer, SQL*Plus, PL/SQL Developer

-Well, I normally use SQL Developer, SQL*Plus, and PL/SQL Developer is also very good tool.
+Well, I normally use SQL Developer, SQL*Plus, and PL/SQL Developer is also a very good tool.

 Biju Thomas: SQL Developer, Cloud Control, EDB360